Completed research

 Overall project management: EURICSE

-Funding amount: EUR 5,500 University of Graz for the Austrian sub-project
+Funding amount: €5,500 University of Graz for the Austrian sub-project

 Duration: June to the end of September 2023 for the Austrian sub-project

-Duration: 06/2022 - 05/2023
+06/2022 – 05/2023

 Partner: KMU Forschung Austria

-Contact person: Dr Andreas Exner (project manager)
+Contact person: Dr Andreas Exner (Project Manager)

-Description: Social and solidarity economies (SSE) have recently found their way into EU strategies for socio-ecological transformation under the name of social economy.
-The ClimCoopSuccess project is researching the potential of these democratically managed companies for climate protection.
-The project examines good examples across the EU, analyses success factors and develops recommendations for policymakers.
-Effective climate protection requires social innovations as well as technological ones.
-ClimCoopSuccess is investigating what contribution social and solidarity economies (SSE) can make to this structural change.When analysing cooperatives, civil society enterprises and social enterprises, ClimCoopSuccess pays particular attention to the importance of organisational democracy.
-In order to better understand the impact of organisational and regulatory frameworks, good examples of SSE in European focus regions are selected and subjected to a multi-stage empirical analysis.
-On this basis, recommendations for action are formulated for Austria.
+Description: Social and Solidarity Economies (SSE) have recently found their way into EU strategies for socio-ecological transformation under the name ‘Social Economy’.
+The ClimCoopSuccess project investigates the potential that these democratically run enterprises offer for climate protection.
+To this end, the project examines good examples across the EU, analyses success factors and develops recommendations for policymakers.
+Effective climate protection requires not only technological but also social innovation.
+ClimCoopSuccess examines the contribution that Social and Solidarity Economies (SSE) can make to this structural change.
+In its analysis of cooperatives, civil society-led enterprises and social enterprises, ClimCoopSuccess pays particular attention to the importance of organisational democracy.
+To better understand the impact of organisational and regulatory frameworks, good examples of SSE are selected from European focus regions and subjected to a multi-stage empirical analysis.
+On this basis, recommendations for action in Austria are formulated.

-Funding: Climate and Energy Fund
+Funding: Climate and Energy

 Further information on the project: